driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

     app = gr.mount_gradio_app(app, demo, '/gradio')
 ```

-### 5.7 Deployment on azure kubernetes !!! (bonus)
+### 5.7 Deployment on Azure kubernetes !!! (bonus)

 > This step was in my eyes the whole point of this assignment, creating a full pipeline from data to webapp, that is fully automated and deployed on a kubernetes cluster

 Kubernetes Cluster Setup

-**note:this has been barely tested since I'm limited in public ip's that azure will give me**
+**note:this has been barely tested since I'm limited in public ip's that Azure will give me**

-I added this as a bonus, I deployed the api and the website on azure kubernetes (instead of on my own machine), this was done by adjusting the github actions file.
+I added this as a bonus, I deployed the api and the website on Azure kubernetes (instead of on my own machine), this was done by adjusting the Github actions file.

-For this I changed my strategy a bit, I changed from working with a clusterIP + port forwarding to a loadbalancer, this way I could set up an external ip in azure and access the api and website from anywhere.
+For this I changed my strategy a bit, I changed from working with a clusterIP + port forwarding to a loadbalancer, this way I could set up an external ip in Azure and access the api and website from anywhere.
 Adding some form of authentication might be advisable, but considering the limited functionality restricted to uploading only pictures, it should be sufficient without it.

-I had to add some new env variables in the github actions file for this to work (this is the full updated env section):
+I had to add some new env variables in the Github actions file for this to work (this is the full updated env section):

 ```yaml
 env: